Crosby, Ovechkin bring out best in each other

 Crosby does it so that when that split-second opportunity to make a difference presents itself during a game, he still has the tools to capitalize on it.

 He just needs that sliver, that small crack, to change the course of a game.
 The Capitals were the better team for a majority of Game 1, but because Crosby capitalized on key moments, the Penguins are up 1-0 in the series.
-That's the kind of impact he makes.
+That's the kind of impact he has.

 As for Ovechkin, Trotz has seen an evolution in his leadership.
-There's a leadership theory that says, 'Help others get what they want and you'll get what you want.'
+There's a leadership theory that says, "Help others get what they want and you'll get what you want."
 Scoring goals during the playoffs has never been a issue for Ovechkin.
-His production has never been the problem during the Capitals postseason failures.
+His production has never been the problem during the Capitals' postseason failures.

-Trotz says that Ovechkin has evolved into a leader who not only scores the big goals but who has a better grasp on how to bring his teammates along with him.
+Trotz said Ovechkin has evolved into a leader who not only scores the big goals but who has a better grasp on how to bring his teammates along with him.

 "The thing about leadership is you care about everybody else first," Trotz said.
 "That's where Alex has grown a lot, probably, from his early years."

-Soon enough, this league will be about Auston Matthews vs. Connor McDavid or some other young, emerging rivalry among the teenagers who have entered the league already playing at a level beyond any group of young players before them.
+Soon enough, this league will be about Auston Matthews vs. Connor McDavid or some other emerging rivalry among the teenagers who have entered the league already playing at a level beyond any group of young players before them.

-But right now, it's OK to enjoy the classics, especially while they're still being played at a peak level, like we saw in Game 1.
+But today, it's OK to enjoy the classics, especially while they're still being played at a peak level, like we saw in Game 1.

 "That's what hockey is all about," Cullen said.
 "It's been exciting every time those two play each other, since the beginning.
 They're always kind of linked, like Mario and Gretzky.
 Those are the competitions and rivalries that fuel sports."